Neural Embeddings for Web Testing: Empirical Study

 \subsubsection{RQ\texorpdfstring{\textsubscript{3}}{3} (code coverage)}

-To assess the effectiveness of \tool when used for web testing, we crawl each web application in $\mathcal{SS}$ multiple times, each time varying the SAF.
-For all tools and all use cases, we set the same crawling time of 30 minutes.
-We use DANTE to generate Selenium web test cases from the crawl sequences, execute the tests, and measure the web app code coverage.
-For JavaScript-based apps (Dimeshift, Pagekit, Phoenix, PetClinic), we measure \textit{client-side} code coverage using \texttt{cdp4j} (v.
+To assess the effectiveness of \tool when used for web testing, we crawled each web application in $\mathcal{SS}$ multiple times, each time varying the SAF.
+For all tools and apps, we set the same crawling time of 30 minutes.
+We used DANTE~\cite{biagiola2020dependency} to generate Selenium web test cases from the crawl sequences, execute the tests, and measured the web app code coverage.
+For JavaScript-based apps (Dimeshift, Pagekit, Phoenix, PetClinic), we measured \textit{client-side} code coverage using \texttt{cdp4j} (v.
 3.0.8) library, i.e., the Java implementation of Chrome DevTools.
-For PHP-based apps (Claroline, Addressbook, PPMA, MRBS, MantisBT), we measure the \textit{server-side} code coverage using the \texttt{xdebug} (v.
-2.2.4) PHP extension and the \texttt{php-code-coverage} (v.
-2.2.3) library. \changed{We addressed randomness in our experiments by manually adding delays where appropriate in the web test suites, in order to mitigate flaky executions.
-Before measuring coverage, we executed each test suite three times to ensure comparable outcomes across executions of different test suites.}
+For PHP-based apps (Claroline, Addressbook, PPMA, MRBS, MantisBT), we measured the \textit{server-side} code coverage using the \texttt{xdebug} (v.
+2.2.4) PHP extension and \texttt{php-code-coverage} (v.
+2.2.3).
+During our evaluation, we first determined the maximum achievable code coverage through manual exploration.

-We assess the statistical significance of the differences between \tool and the baselines using the non-parametric Mann-Whitney U test~\cite{Wilcoxon1945} (with $\alpha = 0.05$) and the magnitude of the differences, if any, using Cohen's $d$ effect size~\cite{cohen1988statistical}.